zsonline/subscription-manager/README.md

 ### Requirements

 Before installing this project check that [Python](https://www.python.org/) is installed.
 You should also install a package manager for installing this project's dependencies.
-It is recommended to use [Poetry](https://python-poetry.org/).
-Poetry will also create a virtual environment for you, which separates this project's Python environment from your system's Python environment.
+It is recommended to use [Pip](https://pypi.org/project/pip/).
+In order to separate this project's Python environment from your system's Python environment, use a virtual environment.
+You can create one by typing: `python -m venv .venv`.

 Make sure that your virtual environment is activated when working on this project.
-To activate it type `poetry shell`.
-To deactivate it afterwards again type `exit`.
+To activate it type `source .venv/bin/activate`.
+To deactivate it afterwards again type `deactivate`.

 If you want to use this project in production, make sure you have [Postgres](https://www.postgresql.org/) installed and access to a mail server such as [Postfix](http://www.postfix.org/) for sending emails.
-Both are not needed for development, though.
+Both are not necessarily needed for development, though.
 Emails are not sent asynchronously.
-Therefore, the mail server should ideally be running on the same hardware.
+Therefore, the mail server should ideally be running on the same hardware to ensure that the application feels responsive.

 ### Dependencies

 This project is based on a number of other packages.
-The full list can be found in [pyproject.toml](pyproject.toml).
-Install all packages in your environment by typing `poetry install`.
+The full list can be found in [requirements.txt](requirements.txt).
+Install all packages in your environment by typing `pip install -r requirements.txt`.

 ## Getting started